-Join Lisa Bock for an in-depth discussion in this video Exploring NTFS, file, share, and registry security, part of Foundations of IT Security: Operating System Security.
+Join Lisa Bock for an in-depth discussion in this video Exploring NTFS, file, share, and registry security, part of IT Security Foundations: Operating System Security.

 - The file system itself can provide an additional level of security.
 Modern Windows operating systems use the New Technology File System.
 Prior to that, the File Allocation Table, or FAT, was used.
 FAT is a simple Windows file system and is a table that exists at the very top of the volume.
 FAT has serious limitations in providing security.
 FAT only support read-only, hidden, system, and archive file attributes and not the wide-variety of permissions that are available in New Technology File System.